acochran50/cchmc-cpir/matlab/README.md

 ## Functions

 The function `imslice.m` could go into a folder in this directory called `imslice`.
-It should be accompanied with a short `README.md` that describes a basic use-case for the function.
+It should be accompanied with a short `README.md` that describes a basic use-case for the function. **Function names are all lowercase.**

 ## Projects

 Projects consisting of multiple files should go into their own directory.
 If someone wants to access the project or pull the software into a folder on their machine containing datafiles ready for analysis, they should be able to do so without fishing through several locations to find what they want.
-In other words, everything necessary to run your code, except possibly for datafiles, should be there.
+In other words, everything necessary to run your code, except possibly for datafiles, should be there. **Script names are all uppercase.**

 For example, let's say you have an image processing project you're working on with 3 files: